wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

     content:
       title: Why Guangzhou and SCUT
       text: |
-        **A leading materials science institution.** SCUT is one of China's top research universities, and the State Key Laboratory of Luminescent Materials and Devices provides access to advanced materials synthesis and characterisation infrastructure.
+        SCUT is one of China's leading research universities in materials science and engineering.
+The State Key Laboratory of Luminescent Materials and Devices provides broad infrastructure for semiconductor synthesis, thin-film processing, and optoelectronic

-        **A vibrant international city.** Guangzhou is one of China's most modern and open cities — a major international hub with excellent connectivity, affordable living, and a strong technology ecosystem.
-The Greater Bay Area hosts many of the world's leading optoelectronics and energy companies, providing excellent
-        opportunities for industrial collaboration and career mobility.
+        device characterisation.
+Guangzhou is an internationally connected city in the heart of the Greater Bay Area, with strong research and industry links in photovoltaics and optoelectronics, and excellent transport connections across the region and beyond.

-        **International collaboration.** The LENS Lab maintains active links with leading research groups in Europe, North America, and elsewhere, and actively supports group members in developing their own international networks through joint research, visiting scholarships, and conference travel.
+        The LENS Lab maintains active links with research groups in Europe and North America, and supports group members in building international networks through joint projects, visiting exchanges, and conference participation.
     design:
       columns: '1'
 ---